GeorgeWebDevCy/TCNApp/README.md

    # or
    npm install
    ```
-2. Update the placeholder ID in `src/notifications/OneSignalProvider.js` with your OneSignal app ID.
+2. If you scaffold the optional notification provider, update the placeholder app ID in `src/notifications/OneSignalProvider.ts` (create this file when you wire up OneSignal) with your OneSignal credentials.
 3. Run the Metro bundler
    ```bash
    yarn start